Transferable skills analysis: Formal TSA process as per U.S. Department of Labor

 The formal transferable skills analysis (TSA) process vocational evaluators use consists of compiling occupations from the U.S. Department of Labor's Dictionary of Occupational Titles (DOT) to represent a person's work history.
-They analyze the work activities (work fields) a person has performed in previous jobs, along with the objects on the work activities were performed on (materials, products, subject matter, and services, or MPSMS).
+They analyze the work activities (work fields) a person has performed in previous jobs, along with the objects which the work activities were performed on (materials, products, subject matter, and services, or MPSMS).
 They use these data to identify a set of occupations a worker should be able to perform.
 Assessment results for reasoning, math, and language skills as well as aptitude test results can be used to increase or decrease vocational options.
 If the worker has been injured or otherwise disabled, their residual functional capacities can also be considered by the worker traits associated with their DOT work history.

 Care must be taken to select the DOT occupations that best represent the jobs the client has performed successfully in past work.

 The method most often used to perform skills transfer operations is based upon the federal definition of skills transferability as shown below.
 That definition utilizes the technology described in The Revised Handbook for Analyzing Jobs (HAJ, 1991).
 The HAJ describes and explains the variables used in TSA.